Part 3 of How We Built an AI-Powered Document Compliance Engine: The AI Pipeline

 With raw evidence extracted from each page, the system still needs to make a final compliance decision.
 In Part 4, we cover how boolean tree evaluation turns individual LLM verdicts into a top-level compliance outcome, how we highlight the exact evidence in the PDF using fuzzy matching, and how the DMN rule engine lets compliance teams define new rule sets without writing code.

-Part 4: Evaluation, Evidence Highlighting & the DMN Rule Engine publishes Wed 2026-05-20.
-Follow DocuGenius on LinkedIn to get notified the moment it drops, or bookmark the blog.
+Part 4: Evaluation, Evidence Highlighting & the DMN Rule Engine is live now.
+Follow DocuGenius on LinkedIn to get notified for the rest of the series, or bookmark the blog.